Renting vs buying equipment? Use our calculator to find out.

 At other times, the choice is not so clear.
 Think of the gear you will be using regularly for a long time because a specific customer has requested a certain type of equipment or equipment that will serve several projects in a row.
 Do you rent or buy here?
 You’ll have to do the math.

 The truth is, you are best off looking at it case by case and calculating costs every time.
-Yet there are some guiding lights to steer your decision.
+Yet there are some guiding lights to steer your decision when it comes to renting vs buying equipment.

 Advantages of buying